braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/using_locales.md

 ---
-nav_title: Locales in Messaging
+nav_title: Locales in Messages
-article_title: Locales in Messaging
+article_title: Locales in Messages
 page_order: 6.3
-description: "This article provides an overview of multi-language settings in the Braze dashboard and how to use locales in your messaging."
+description: "This article provides steps on how to use locales in your messaging."
 ---

 # Locales in messaging

+> After adding locales to your workspace, you can target users in different languages all within a single email message.

 ## Prerequisites